-- notify the Complainant of their right to contact (or decline to contact) law enforcement or seek a civil protection order; - notify the Complainant of the right to seek medical treatment; - notify the Complainant of the importance of preservation of evidence; - consult with the GWPD or other university administrators as appropriate; - refer the report to GWPD to enter the report into the university's daily crime log if required by the Clery Act; - with GWPD, assess the reported conduct and discern the need for a timely warning under the Clery Act; - provide the Complainant with written information about campus and community resources; - notify the Complainant of the right to reasonable Supportive Measures regardless of whether they choose to file a Formal Complaint; - provide the Complainant with an explanation of the procedural options, including formal resolution and alternative resolution; - notify the Complainant of the right to be accompanied at any meeting by an advisor of their choice; - assess the available information for any pattern of alleged conduct by Respondent; - discuss the Complainant's expressed preference for the manner of resolution and any barriers to proceeding (e.g., confidentiality concerns); - explain the university's policy prohibiting retaliation and how to report acts of retaliation; and - determine the age of the Complainant; and if the Complainant is a minor, make the appropriate report of suspected abuse consistent with the university's Protection of Minors Policy.
+- notify the Complainant of their right to contact (or decline to contact) law enforcement or seek a civil protection order; - notify the Complainant of the right to seek medical treatment; - notify the Complainant of the importance of preservation of evidence; - consult with the GWPD or other university administrators as appropriate; - refer the report to GWPD to enter the report into the university's daily crime log if required by the Clery Act; - with GWPD, assess the reported conduct and discern the need for a timely warning under the Clery Act; - provide the Complainant with written information about campus and community resources which include existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, both within the institution and in the community. - notify the Complainant of the right to reasonable Supportive Measures regardless of whether they choose to file a Formal Complaint; - provide the Complainant with an explanation of the procedural options, including formal resolution and alternative resolution; - notify the Complainant of the right to be accompanied at any meeting by an advisor of their choice; - assess the available information for any pattern of alleged conduct by Respondent; - discuss the Complainant's expressed preference for the manner of resolution and any barriers to proceeding (e.g., confidentiality concerns); - explain the university's policy prohibiting retaliation and how to report acts of retaliation; and - determine the age of the Complainant; and if the Complainant is a minor, make the appropriate report of suspected abuse consistent with the university's Protection of Minors Policy.